ganesh3367/HTML_TO_REACT_EXTENSION/README.md

 Open VS Code.

-Go to the Extensions tab.
+Go to the Extensions view (Ctrl+Shift+X / Cmd+Shift+X).

 Search for HTML to React by Ganesh Wayal.

 Click Install.

-Manual Installation (VSIX)
+Manual Installation (VSIX File)

-If you downloaded the .vsix file:
+If you downloaded the .vsix file manually:

 code --install-extension html-to-react-converter-ganesh3367-0.0.1.vsix

-📸 Adding Screenshots / Previews
+📸 Adding Screenshots or Previews

-To show your extension visually on GitHub and Marketplace:
+To display screenshots in your GitHub or Marketplace page:

-Create a folder assets in your project root.
+Create a folder named assets in your project root.

-Add an image, e.g., preview.png.
+Add your preview image there (e.g., preview.png).

-Commit and push it to GitHub.
+Commit and push to GitHub.

 Use this Markdown in your README:

 ![HTML to React Preview](https://raw.githubusercontent.com/ganesh3367/HTML_TO_REACT_EXTENSION/main/assets/preview.png)

-✅ This image will show on your Marketplace and GitHub pages.
+✅ This image will now appear beautifully on both your GitHub and Marketplace listings.

 🧑‍💻 Development & Contribution

-Clone this repo:
+Want to contribute or customize it?

 git clone https://github.com/ganesh3367/HTML_TO_REACT_EXTENSION.git

-Install dependencies:
+cd HTML_TO_REACT_EXTENSION
 npm install

-Run in development mode:

 npm run compile

-Press F5 in VS Code to start debugging your extension.
+Press F5 in VS Code to run the extension in debug mode.

-Contributions are welcome!
-Feel free to open pull requests.
+Contributions, feature requests, and bug reports are welcome via pull requests.

 📦 Repository

-GitHub Repository → HTML_TO_REACT_EXTENSION
+🔗 View on GitHub → HTML_TO_REACT_EXTENSION

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — free to use, modify, and distribute.

 👤 Author

-Ganesh WayalPublisher: ganeshwayalCreator of HTML to React Converter ✨GitHub: @ganesh3367
+Ganesh Wayal🎯 Publisher: ganeshwayal💻 Creator of: HTML to React Converter Extension🔗 GitHub: @ganesh3367

-⭐ Support
+⭐ Support This Project

-If you find this extension useful, please give it a ⭐ on GitHub and leave a positive review on the VS Code Marketplace.
+If you like this extension, please give it a ⭐ on GitHub and leave a review on the VS Code Marketplace.